Huang Hua (activist): Early activism and imprisonment

-A native of Keelung born in 1939, Huang worked with Lei Chen in 1960 to form a political party, the China Democratic Party, with several others.
+A native of Keelung born in 1939, Huang worked with Lei Chen in 1960 to form a political party, the China Democracy Party, with several others.
 As Taiwan was under martial law at the time, the pair's actions were illegal.
 Huang contested the Keelung City Council election of 1963, but was arrested before completing registration, and jailed for two and a half years.
 In 1967, Huang cofounded the Society to Promote the Unity of Taiwanese Youth, and was charged with sedition.
 Sentenced to ten years imprisonment, he was granted amnesty in 1975.
 Huang then worked for Kuo Yu-hsin and the tangwai publication Taiwan Political Review, run by Kang Ning-hsiang.
 Though Kang asked him to carefully consider his involvement, Huang joined the Review in December 1975, as a deputy editor.
 Soon after the Review was suspended, Huang opened a noodle shop with Chang Chun-hung.
 In July 1976, Huang was arrested for his writings in the Review.
 During his third prison term, Huang was designated a prisoner of conscience by Amnesty International.
 His mother died in February 1984, and Huang was prohibited from leaving Green Island to attend her funeral, held the next month.
 Huang began a hunger strike in April 1985, to show solidarity with fellow political prisoner Shih Ming-teh.
 Though it was reported that Huang began eating in August, he chose to continue his protest in September.
 Huang was moved to Jen-ai Prison in 1986.